SridharSSriram/navigating_the_rut/README.md

 ## navigating this app:

-Below is an explanation of the different "tabs" you'll see on the app.
-It's very self-explanatory, so this is much more of courtesy explanation than a necessary one.
+below is an explanation of the different "tabs" you'll see on the app. it's very self-explanatory, so this is much more of courtesy explanation than a necessary one.

 :key: instructions for when you're locked out!
 <br>